GesangPJ/kasbon-js/README.md

 ### Changelog

-- -Build means it's safe to build the project
+- Build means it's safe to build the project

+### v1.0.7-PREVIEW

+- Change API URL in frontend (client-side)
+- Change CORS options in backend
+- Trying to make it work in Docker Container
+- Docker Container available [BETA]
+- Docker Compose available [BETA]
+- Fix typos in some files

 ### v1.0.5-Build